minhaaz52/task-management-web-app/README.md

 Firebase email and password authentication is also used for authenticating user.
 Each user can see only their tasks and not others.

+Search and filter functionality is also added so user can search by name of the task or filter them by their status.

+To set the project for your firebase db, please change the firebaseConfig of firebase in 'firebase.js' file.